Colyton

 Colyton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Colyton, as per the latest Census evaluation, 95.1% of dwellings were houses while 4.9% comprised semi-detached homes, apartments, and other types.
-This is distinct from Sydney metro's dwelling structure which was 55.9% houses and 44.1% other dwellings.
-Home ownership in Colyton stood at 26.8%, with mortgaged dwellings accounting for 39.5% and rented ones making up 33.7%.
-The median monthly mortgage repayment in the area was $1,950, significantly lower than Sydney metro's average of $2,427.
-The median weekly rent figure in Colyton was $380, compared to Sydney metro's $470.
-Nationally, while Colyton's mortgage repayments were higher than the Australian average of $1,863, its rents exceeded the national figure of $375.
+Colyton's dwelling structures, as per the latest Census, were 95.1% houses and 4.9% other dwellings (semi-detached, apartments, others).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Colyton was 26.8%, with mortgaged dwellings at 39.5% and rented ones at 33.7%.
+The median monthly mortgage repayment was $1,950, below Sydney metro's average of $2,427.
+Median weekly rent was $380, compared to Sydney metro's $470.
+Nationally, Colyton's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing